 Runner’s knee hurts, limits your mobility, makes it hard to get comfortable, and takes forever to heal.
 The term runner’s knee is sometimes used a bit loosely.
 It may be used to describe either tendinitis of the Ilio-tibial Band (ITB) tendon where it attaches on the lateral side of the knee.
 More often it is used to describe patello-femoral syndrome which describes tendinitis and pain related to the patella and its surrounding/supportive structures.
 Both are caused by repetitive overuse and what may be described as inappropriate stress on the knee.

 1. Running Surface Matters

 As we run there is a fair amount of force generated by the impact of our feet striking the ground.
-Depending of the firmness of the ground, more or less of that force is transmitted up through our bodies.
-Force is absorbed into our ligaments, tendons, muscles, and ultimately the discs in our backs.
+Depending of the firmness of the ground, more or less of that force is transmitted up through and absorbed into our bodies.
+That force is absorbed into our ligaments, tendons, muscles, and ultimately the discs in our backs.

 You can think of there being a hierarchy of stress.

 - Concrete: Concrete is the worst.
 It does not have any give.
 If you are trying to aggravate your back or give yourself shin-splints, go run on concrete.

 - Asphalt: Asphalt is better than concrete.
 There is some space between the particulates and there is a bit of give under your weight, especially when it is warm outside.

 - Track: It was made for running.

 - Turf/Trail: These are ideal as long as you have good balance & coordination.
 The natural springiness of the earth is what we were made to run on, and it will absorb a fair amount of force.
 If your balance is questionable, you may sprain an ankle.

 - Sand: This is heaven if you can stand it.
-It absorbs force, provides resistance, and the shifting surface is great for prioprioceptive stimulation (improving balance).
+It absorbs force, provides resistance, and the shifting surface is great for proprioceptive stimulation (improving balance).